WilliamOdumah/WilliamOdumah/README.md

 -International Student at the University of Manitoba.
 Love Basketball and am very interested in the automation of tasks and making things more efficient.

+## 🎓 Academic Journey

+Studying at the University of Manitoba isn't just a step towards earning a degree for me.
+It's about enriching my mind with knowledge and skills that will enable me to contribute meaningfully to the tech world.
+Here, I immerse myself in learning and applying cutting-edge concepts, focusing on streamlining processes and enhancing productivity through innovative solutions.

+## 🏀 Outside the Classroom

+Off the academic grounds, you can find me on a basketball court.
+It's been my #1 hobby since I was a kid.
+I am not in the NBA, but maybe I could make an app for them one day(?)

+## 💻 Tech Interests

+My fascination with automation spans across various domains.
+I am constantly exploring tools and technologies that simplify mundane tasks, allowing for a greater focus on creativity and innovation.
+From scripting to automate data analyses to delving into AI and machine learning for workflow optimization, I believe in harnessing technology to unlock new levels of efficiency.

+## 🌟 Future Aspirations

+I am excited about the prospect of using my knowledge and skills to contribute to projects that marry technology with social good.
+I dream of a future where technology not only simplifies our lives but also promotes sustainability and equality.
+Through continuous learning and collaboration, I look forward to unlocking the endless possibilities that technology holds.

+## 📫 Let's Connect

+I'd love to connect.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/william-odumah-460748233/)

 ---

 ### 🛠 &nbsp;Languages and Tools :